jordan-castro/Captain-Japan/README.md

 - Fix website overlodaing.
 (Currently CaptainJapan will look like a DDos rather than a real person)
 - Handle the scraping in one class.
 - UTF-8 PDF support.
+- Incorporate the new PDF maker into the app.